-Ontario Field Ornithologists (OFO) is dedicated to the study of bird life in Ontario.
+Ontario Field Ornithologists (OFO) is dedicated to the study of birds in Ontario.
 It was formed in 1982 to unify the growing numbers of field ornithologists across the province and to provide a forum for ideas and information among its members, who now number over 1,000.
 OFO was incorporated in 1987.
 All donations to OFO (not including annual membership fees) are tax deductible and help to further field ornithology in Ontario.

-The objects of OFO are:
+The objects of OFO are

 - To promote the appreciation of Ontario's birds